-What is does fixed CPAP pressure mean?
+What does fixed CPAP pressure mean?

 CPAP stands for Continuous Positive Airway Pressure.
 CPAP supplies therapy at a constant fixed prescribed pressure to treat Sleep Apnea.

-What is does Auto/APAP pressure mean?
+What does Auto/APAP pressure mean?

 APAP stands for Automatic Positive Airway Pressure.
 This type of AutoCPAP provides therapy set on a pressure range.
 AutoCPAP automatically adjusts to breathing patterns to treat Sleep Apnea.

-What is does BiPAP/BiLevel pressure mean?
+What does BiPAP/BiLevel pressure mean?

 Are your CPAP machines authentic and new?